2023 Supercars Championship: Calendar changes

-The Perth SuperNight reverted to a SuperSprint format and the Winton SuperSprint was omitted from the calendar.
+The Winton SuperSprint was omitted from the calendar.

 Rule changes

 Gen3

 Gen3 made its debut, replacing the Car of the Future regulations that débuted in 2013, with regulations designed to lower costs of a standard Supercar.
-It was due to début midway through 2022, but due to ongoing challenges with international supply chains and domestic disruptions caused by the COVID-19 pandemic, it was delayed to 2023.
+It was due to debut midway through 2022, but due to ongoing challenges with international supply chains and domestic disruptions caused by the COVID-19 pandemic, it was delayed to 2023.

 The regulations introduced more controlled components into the cars to address the rising costs of maintaining a car.
 The pedal kit, brake kit and wheels became control components, with tenders needing the rims to be 'finger friendly' for pit crew during a pit stop.
 The roll cage lowered by 100mm to be suited to coupes, after the controversy surrounding the Ford Mustang GT, which required the roof to be stretched beyond the dimensions of its road-going counterpart to fit the Car of the Future chassis.
-Supercars manufacturered the roll cage in kit form for teams that do not have the budget to build one themselves.
+Supercars manufactured the roll cage in kit form for teams that do not have the budget to build one themselves.

-The engines on Gen3 overhauled, with pushrod engines replaced with fuel-injected, V8 engines, with the Camaro running a 5.7 Litre LTR V8, while the Mustang will run a 5.4 Litre Coyote V8.
+The engines on Gen3 were overhauled, with pushrod engines replaced with fuel-injected, V8 engines, with the Camaro running a 5.7 Litre LTR V8, while the Mustang will run a 5.4 Litre Coyote V8.
 This is intended to modernise the engine and significantly reduce costs of building and maintaining them.

-Aerodynamic downforce cut by 67% to encourage closer racing and easier overtaking after complaints from drivers about dirty air and aerowash from current Gen2 cars.
+Aerodynamic downforce was cut by 67% to encourage closer racing and easier overtaking after complaints from drivers about dirty air and aerowash from current Gen2 cars.

-Minimum weight decreased from 1,400 kg to 1,335 kg, with a 95 kg minimum of driver and seat weight combination.
+Minimum weight was decreased from 1,400 kg to 1,335 kg, with a 95 kg minimum of driver and seat weight combination.
+Later, it was increased to 1,340 kg from the Sandown 500.

 Triple Eight Race Engineering oversaw the development of the Chevrolet Camaro ZL1 as a replacement for the Holden ZB Commodore.
 The Camaro ZL1 was chosen after parent company General Motors decided to discontinue the Holden brand and shut down production of the Commodore.
-Dick Johnson Racing also oversaw the development of the S650 Mustang.
+Dick Johnson Racing oversaw the development of the S650 Mustang.

 Other changes

-A new E75 fuel blend introduced, down from E85 that was used from 2009, which utilizes more renewable bio fuels to lower carbon emissions.
+A new E75 fuel blend was introduced, down from E85 that was used from 2009, while utilising more renewable bio fuels to lower carbon emissions.

+Ahead of the Perth SuperSprint an LED display was added to the windscreen to show information such as a driver's position in the race, practice, or qualifying session to spectators.

+Ahead of the Gold Coast 500 a Full Course Yellow system was implemented, although the system saw no use during the event itself.